wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 # Create a cloud service.
 All the A8 and A9 instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
 # Note: The current maximum number of VMs in a cloud service is 50.
 If you need to provision more than 50 VMs in the same cloud service in your cluster, contact Azure Support.

-azure service create <cloud-service-name> --location "China North" –s <subscription-ID>
+azure service create <cloud-service-name> --location "China North" -s <subscription-ID>

 # Define a prefix naming scheme for compute nodes, e.g., cluster11, cluster12, etc.

 vmname=cluster

 # Define a prefix for external port numbers.
-If you want to turn off external ports and use only internal ports to communicate between compute nodes via port 22, don’t use this option.
+If you want to turn off external ports and use only internal ports to communicate between compute nodes via port 22, don't use this option.
 Since port numbers up to 10000 are reserved, use numbers after 10000.
 Leave external port on for rank 0 and head node.

 portnumber=101